Traci, I Love You

 Traci, I Love You is a 1987 pornographic film directed by Jean Charles and starring Traci Lords, Marilyn Jess, Gabriel Pontello and Alban Ceray.
-It was Lords' final adult film in the industry.
-It was produced in Cannes, France, two days after her 18th birthday.
+It was Lords's final adult film in the industry.
+It was produced in Cannes, France, two days after her eighteenth birthday.
 As her only film produced after she turned 18, it is the only one legally available in the United States, due to child pornography laws.